 Now let’s talk about how to serve your beautifully made noodles.
 Here are some inspirations:

-Other homemade noodle recipes
+Other homemade noodles

 Hand-pulled noodles (La Mian), a foolproof recipe